 Imagine what your mouth would feel like if you didn’t brush your teeth or go to the dentist.
 Most likely you’d have bad breath, gum problems, sensitive teeth, and could be facing a host of other health problems related to your oral health.
 You may even have painful teeth and gums that make chewing and other natural activities difficult.

 You need to maintain your oral health throughout your life as a core step to maintaining your overall health.
-This means regular dental checkups and cleanings are a must.
+This means regular dental checkups and dental cleanings are a must.